Chiral Audio glossary

 A probability distribution where lower-energy states are exponentially more likely than higher-energy states: \(P(E_i) = \dfrac{e^{-E_i/kT}}{Z}\).
 Temperature controls how sharply the system favors low-energy states.

 Audio consequence: pitch or rhythm selection can move continuously from stable and tonal to high-entropy and exploratory.
+See the full Boltzmann distribution explainer.

 04.02